German colonization in Rio Grande do Sul

 Half-timbered buildings in the Aldeia do Imigrante Park in Nova Petrópolis, a typical construction type of German colonial architecture.

-The German colonization in Rio Grande do Sul was a large-scale and long-term project of the Brazilian government, motivated initially by the desire to populate the south of Brazil, ensuring the possession of the territory, threatened by Spanish neighbors.
+The German colonization in Rio Grande do Sul was a large-scale and long-term project of the Brazilian government, motivated initially by the desire to populate the south of Brazil, ensuring the possession of the territory, threatened by Hispanic neighbors.
 In addition, the search for Germans intended to recruit mercenary soldiers to reinforce the Brazilian army.
 The immigrants would also be important to improve the domestic supply of basic goods, since they would settle on the land as owners of productive small farms.
 Furthermore, the Germans would help to "whiten" the Brazilian population.

 An area of unclaimed land in the Sinos River valley was chosen for the settlement and the first settlers arrived in 1824.
 Throughout the 19th century and into the mid-20th centuries, tens of thousands more would arrive, either through government initiative or private entrepreneurship.